-How would you describe your law firm to someone who has no idea who you are and what you do?
+How would you describe your law firm to someone who has no idea who you are or what you do?

-You might start with the size of your firm, where you’re located and what practice areas you specialize in.
+You might start with the size of your firm, where you’re located, and what practice areas you specialize in.
 You might talk about the attorneys at your firm and their experience, or you may describe your firm in terms of the types of clients you help.
+For example:

 “We’re a small personal injury firm in Pittsburgh with over 20 years of experience helping those injured in car accidents, at their workplace or as a result of medical malpractice,” you might say.